Solar power in India: Karnataka

 Karnataka is one of the highest solar power producing state in India with a total 7,597 MW installed capacity by the end of June 2022.
 The installed capacity of Pavagada Solar Park is 2050 MW by the end of year 2019 which was the world biggest solar park at that time.

 Kerala

-Installed capacity of solar plants in Kerala as on 31 May 2021 is 298 MW.
+The installed capacity of solar plants in Kerala as on 31 March 2023 is 761 MW.
 Kochi international airport is the first airport to run completely in solar energy.
 CIAL solar farm is responsible for it.
-There are plans to setup solar power plants in Idukki, Wayanad, Malappuram and Palakkad districts.
+There are plans to set up solar power plants in Idukki, Wayanad, Malappuram and Palakkad districts.